istrategylabs/franklin-dashboard/README.md

 # Franklin Dashboard

 Franklin Dashboard allows you to check and manage your Franklin Projects.
-Have you seen inception?
-If not, watch it.

 ## Installation